Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes

-We remark that Propositions \ref{prop3} and \ref{prop4} provide similar bounds to Theorem 5 of \citet{levin_bootstrapping_2019} and Theorem 4.4 of \citet{lei_network_2020}, both of which consider convergence of empirical distributions to the corresponding latent position distribution under the single-graph setting, though in both of these works they require that the orthogonal matrix in the eigendecomposition of $\E(XX\t)$ is block diagonal.
+We remark that Proposition \ref{prop3} provides a similar bound to Theorem 5 of \citet{levin_bootstrapping_2025} and Theorem 4.4 of \citet{lei_network_2020}, both of which consider convergence of empirical distributions to the corresponding latent position distribution under the single-graph setting, though in both of these works they require that the orthogonal matrix in the eigendecomposition of $\E(XX\t)$ is block diagonal.
 As a counterexample, consider the following GRDPG model.
 Let $\mathbf{B} \in [0,1]^{K\times K}$ be a symmetric connectivity matrix of rank $K$, and let $\mathbf{VDV\t}$ be its eigendecomposition.
 Let $Z_i \sim $Dirichlet$(\alpha)$ for some $\alpha \in \R^K$, and define $X_i = \mathbf{V |D|}^{1/2} Z_i$, which is a valid GRDPG distribution.
 Then the matrix $\E(XX\t)$ has a block-orthogonal eigendecomposition if and only if $\mathbf{V |D|}^{1/2} \E(ZZ\t) \mathbf{|D|}^{1/2} \mathbf{V}\t$ does, where $\E(ZZ\t)$ is the second moment matrix for a Dirichlet random variable.
 If $\alpha$ is the all ones vector, then

 The example $\mathbf{B} = -.1\mathbf{I} + .2 \mathbf{11\t}$ yields an orthogonal matrix that is not block-diagonal.
 Hence, even though assuming the eigendecomposition of $\E(XX\t)$ has a block diagonal structure is an attractive assumption amenable to theoretical analysis, this assumption can be violated by many different models.